Kanustu/world_co2/README.md

 - started by looking at only countries that currently exist and filtered out any groupings of countries or territories

-- examined the cumulative co2 levels by country and the clear winner in this is the United States, followed from a distance by China
+- analyzed the cumulative CO2 emissions by country.
+The United States emerges as the largest contributor to cumulative CO2 levels, leading significantly ahead of other nations.
+China, although also a major emitter, follows at a considerable distance.
+This stark contrast highlights the historical impact of industrial activities in the United States on global CO2 emissions.

 | Country        |      CO2 Emissions |
 |:---------------|--------------------:|